HurryPeng/MagiaTimeline/README.md

 - Set `engine` to `framewise`.
 - Under the `framewise` section, set `debug` to `true`.
 This should be the default setting.

-Then, run `MagiaTimeline.bat` (for Windows) or `MagiaTimeline.sh` (for GNU/Linux or macOS).
+Then, run `MagiaTimeline.bat`/`MagiaTimeline.exe` (for Windows) or `MagiaTimeline.sh` (for GNU/Linux or macOS).
 A window will pop up showing the frames from your video with a red box at the bottom.
 The red box should cover the area where the subtitles are displayed.
 If not, adjust `dialogRect` under the `bcs`, `default` section and rerun.
 You don’t have to run the program to the end in debug mode; you can quit by typing 'q' in the display window.

 If the video has a resolution too high for the display window, consider adjusting `debugPyrDown` under the `framewise` section.

 **Productive Running**: Debug mode significantly slows down the program.
 After verifying alignments in debug mode, process the full video with debug off.
-Reset the parameters as instructed in the **Configuration** section and run `MagiaTimeline.bat` (for Windows) or `MagiaTimeline.sh` (for GNU/Linux or macOS).
+Reset the parameters as instructed in the **Configuration** section and run `MagiaTimeline.bat`/`MagiaTimeline.exe` (for Windows) or `MagiaTimeline.sh` (for GNU/Linux or macOS).
 Once the program finishes, you should see a `MagiaTimelineOutput.ass` file generated.
 As a video maker, you should already be familiar with this file format.
 Enjoy!

 ## Architecture